 While pasta is cooking prepare the dressing by simply whisking together all ingredients or combing in a blender or food processor

-In a large bowl, gently toss the pasta with with setian if using, peas, scallions, water chestnuts and sesame seeds.
+In a large bowl, gently toss the pasta with with setian if using, peas, scallions, water chestnuts, sesame seeds and red cabbage.

 Pour the dressing over the pasta and toss well.
 Cover and place in the refrigerator.